 (2) Neither a pearl diver’s licence, pearl boat licence, pearl boat master’s licence nor permit held by a person, nor a right conferred on a person under a pearl diver’s licence, pearl boat licence, pearl boat master’s licence or permit, is transferable to any other person.

-(3) The holder of a farm lease, pearling licence or hatchery licence may transfer it to another person with the written approval of the Executive Director.
+(3) The holder of a farm lease, pearling licence or hatchery licence may transfer it to another person with the written approval of the CEO.

-(4) The holder of a farm lease may, with the written approval of the Executive Director, transfer part or parts of the pearl oyster farm specified in the farm lease to another person or other persons, and, where the Executive Director gives that approval, the farm lease shall be surrendered and 2 or more farm leases, as the case requires, shall be issued.
+(4) The holder of a farm lease may, with the written approval of the CEO, transfer part or parts of the pearl oyster farm specified in the farm lease to another person or other persons, and, where the CEO gives that approval, the farm lease shall be surrendered and 2 or more farm leases, as the case requires, shall be issued.

 (5) The holder of —

-(a) a pearling licence or hatchery licence may, with the written approval of the Executive Director, transfer to another person part, or all, of the quota of pearl oysters that may be taken under the pearling licence or hatchery licence; or
+(a) a pearling licence or hatchery licence may, with the written approval of the CEO, transfer to another person part, or all, of the quota of pearl oysters that may be taken under the pearling licence or hatchery licence; or

-(b) a hatchery licence may, with the written approval of the Executive Director, transfer to another person part, or all, of the quota of pearl oysters produced under the hatchery licence that may be used or sold for —
+(b) a hatchery licence may, with the written approval of the CEO, transfer to another person part, or all, of the quota of pearl oysters produced under the hatchery licence that may be used or sold for —

 (i) breeding stock; or